- M -

 German Wehrmacht Soldiers.
 Techn. descr.: s.
 BREITHAUPT.

-courtesy Jaypee - private coll.)
+courtesy Jaypee - private coll.

-PROFILE - Former British Company (for more information click
+Former British Company (for more information click

 HERE)